jaco1986/shiftm/website/docs/about/terms_and_cond.md

 	<li>Registration is free.</li>
 	<li>Locums on Shift'M are offered at any price set by the Locum themselves.</li>
 	<li>Clients search for or place Job Ads for and select their preferred provider(s) of selected Services.</li>
-	<li>Clients place Bookings for Locum, which, when accepted by Locums, become binding contracts.</li>
+	<li>Clients place Bookings for a Locum, which, when accepted by Locums, become binding contracts.</li>
 	<li>Clients and Locums contract directly between themselves for the provision of Services.</li>
 	<li>Users are prohibited from by-passing the Shift'M platform in any attempt to avoid platform charges.</li>
 </ul>